 If you have any questions or comments to add, please let us know in the comment section.

-The National Sleep Foundation recommends that preschool children receive 11-13 hours of sleep each night, school age children (10 -11 hours) and for teenagers (8 - 10 hours).
+If your child is not getting the recommended amount of sleep, the effects can compound and sleep deprivation can result.The National Sleep Foundation recommends that preschool children receive 11-13 hours of sleep each night, school age children (10 -11 hours) and for teenagers (8 - 10 hours).
 Because the recommended sleep time decreases with age, the recommendation for adults is 7-9 hours of sleep per night.

 Side effects of sleep deprivation can include:Irritability, mood changes

 The National Sleep Foundation reports that only 35% of American adults qualify their night’s sleep as “good.”
 When sleep issues manifest for a sustained period of time, a more clinically diagnosed sleep disorder may be to blame.

 Unfortunately, for children with autism, these sleep problems occur more frequently are compounded by some of the stressors that are commonly associated with autism spectrum disorder.

 Researchers are working hard to uncover exactly why the incidence of sleep disorders is so high in autistic children: Does the neurological and genetic makeup of the autistic brain and body contribute to sleep issues?
 Or, are issues with sleep contributing to commonly observed symptoms, behaviors, and learning difficulties associated with autism?

 In a study published in the Archives of Disease Control, it was reported that children with autism, aged 30 months to 11 years old, slept for 17-43 minutes less per day than their peers.
 The shortened sleep times were attributed to later bedtimes, earlier wake times, and night awakening (3+ times per night).

 Research has also indicated that children with autism spend less time in the critically-important REM sleep cycle than other peers (15% compared with 23%).
 Since this is the restorative phase of sleep where the day’s information, experiences, and memories are consolidated, researchers are examining the role this lack of REM-sleep plays in the learning difficulties associated with autism.